neilchvz/infrastructure-portfolio/automation/filevault-remediation/README.md

 ## The Solution

-Two continuous Addigy Flex Policies — one for each failure mode — that detect non-compliant devices automatically and remediate them without any technician involvement.
+Two continuous Addigy Flex Policies, one for each failure mode, that detect non-compliant devices automatically and remediate them without any technician involvement.